Key Changes to Class Q Permitted Development Rights (2026 Update)

 Nationally Described Space Standards (NDSS)

-A Real-World Example
+Class Q Barn Conversion — A Real-World Example

-Is Class Q Right for Your Barn?
+Class Q Barn Conversion — Is It Right for Your Project?